spareproject/furry-dubstep/README.md

-and im really inrested in researching into mitm attacks considering two factor auth doesnt really do much if you miss a trick and login in once your pretty screwed but assuming an mitm attack cant control the server response address i really want to setup some hard trolling honeypots still relies on having multiple networks out / in from the same location and your login box being the only mitm target or hoping the attacker hasnt cracked a rooted cell tower while you use public wifi and your phone
+and im really inrested in researching into mitm attacks considering two factor auth doesnt really do much if you miss a trick and login in once your pretty screwed but assuming an mitm attack cant control the server response address i really want to setup some hard trolling honeypots

+still relies on having multiple networks out / in from the same location and your login box being the only target or hoping the attacker hasnt cracked a rooted cell tower while you use public wifi and your phone. then theres the lulz of having to get a mitm check email address, server address etc out of your network on signup... basically no pre shared keys no safe internet if you can get a verifiable crpyto channel between you and the server your using, ensure it isnt already owned along with the million other things that can go wrong then you might stand a chance. worse case can log mitms that have gone through increases recovery time to protect against the lost data  while all your shit gets bruteforced best case can auth with an account/server unknown to mitm then rick roll yourself so it never logs you in

+totally getting out of scope because people keep posting shit about goverenment spying basically your fucked make a keyboard that can cache / crypt keystrokes has removable easy to eat / destroy pre shared keys + otp and never trust a networked computer again
+1 no computer will ever know what you type in it 2 they cant torture you if you know nothing well they can and they probably will anyway or make your own radio and see how arsed raped you get in prison for breaking more laws that protect one of the only valid secure forms of comms

+so in short this is assuming your phone can be used as a safe point from prying eyes, which is even more lulz considering when i suggested the above using android as an input method for secure comms on dirty nodes the defacto google search response was its to easy to own android over usb... never looked into bluetooth / wifi but assuming its even worse (could try the usb condoms to allow only keystrokes out?)

+so rant over back to the... pretty pointless mitm check still pretty viable to use one of the many tricks / try it enough times and one will go through phishing attempts and the fact that persistent auth cookies without fallbacks in place suck...

 cleaning all my code and updating things made a new webpanel from scratch to show a current system view of my internal nspawn setup and all running services